 The Ugly Truth About Advanced Placement (AP) Classes

 With the recent conclusion of AP exams, it’s crucial to address a significant aspect of your academic journey.
 How exactly do college admissions offices evaluate your AP exam scores?
 And what impact do those hard-earned college credits have on your future?
 This guide is intended to dispel a few of the most common (and most dangerous) misconceptions about APs, and in doing so, might come across as a bit negative.
-To be clear, there are many benefits and positives to AP courses, which we will cover in a future post, but the growing trend in college admissions is that students are taking too many APs, not too few.
+To be clear, there are many benefits and positives to AP courses, (read The Beauty of AP Courses), but the growing trend in college admissions is that students are taking too many APs, not too few.

 While You’re Applying